dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       - which is what i mean by a purely artificial mechanism
       - this is not necessarily bad, but something people need to understand so everyone is on the same page.

+- TODO: include thoughts on bill gate's idea to tax some form of automation
+  - it's a good idea to promote economic stability in the context of the changed that the 21st century economy will undergo via 3D printing, etc.
+  - however, the challenge is codifying it into law in a way that is fair, simple and not government micromanagement of the economy.
+    - that's not to say it's impossible or impractical, just that it's a challenge

 ### carbon tax provides insights into global economic trends